dxw/playbook/guides/contributing.md

    ones are `Conversation` and `Files changed`.
 Take the time to read the pull request description (in the `Conversation` tab) to understand why this change was made, and any futher comments on this page.
-1. Click on `Files changed` to see the actual changes made to the playbook.
+1. Click on `Files changed` to see the actual changes made to the Playbook.
    Lines removed will be marked in red, and lines added marked in green.
-If you want to see the changes in context, click on `View file` (top right) to see the amended playbook as a whole.
+If you want to see the changes in context, click on `View file` (top right) to see the amended Playbook as a whole.
 1. If you are happy with the changes, click on the green `Review changes` button in the top right.
 Select the `Approve` radio button and add any comments you have about the changes.
 Then click `Submit review`.